urbanairship/ruby-library/README.md

 ## Usage

 Once the gem has been installed you can start sending pushes!
+See http://docs.urbanairship.com/topic-guides/api-examples.html for more examples.

 ####Broadcast to All Devices
 ```ruby